apache/iotdb/docs/UserGuide/Data-Concept/Encoding.md

 DICTIONARY encoding is lossless.
 It is suitable for TEXT data with low cardinality (i.e. low number of distinct values).
 It is not recommended to use it for high-cardinality data.

-* FREQ

-FREQ encoding is lossy.
-Based on the idea of transform coding, it transforms the time sequence to the frequency domain and only reserve part of the frequency components with high energy.
-Thus, it greatly improves the space efficiency with little accuracy loss.
-It is suitable for data with high energy concentration (especially those with obvious periodicity), not suitable for data with uniformly distributed energy (such as white noise).

-> There are two parameters of FREQ encoding in the configuration file: `freq_snr` defines the signal-noise-ratio (SNR).
-There is a mathematical relationship between SNR and NRMSE as $NRMSE = 10^{-SNR/20}$.
-Both the compression ratio and accuracy loss decrease when it increases. `freq_block_size` defines the data size in a time-frequency transformation.
-It is not recommended to modify the default value.
-The detailed experimental results and analysis of the influences of parameters are in the design document.

 * ZIGZAG

 ZIGZAG encoding maps signed integers to unsigned integers so that numbers with a small absolute value (for instance, -1) have a small variant encoded value too.
 It does this in a way that "zig-zags" back and forth through the positive and negative integers.